2010 Virginia's 11th congressional district election

-Virginia's 11th congressional district election, 2010 was an election held to determine who would represent Virginia's 11th congressional district in the United States House of Representatives during the 112th Congress.
+An election was held on November 2, 2010, to determine who would represent Virginia's 11th congressional district in the United States House of Representatives during the 112th Congress.
 The seat that was contested is located in Northern Virginia, and includes most of Fairfax County, all of the city of Fairfax, and part of eastern Prince William County.
 Democrat Gerry Connolly first won the seat in 2008.
 The Republican nominee was Keith Fimian.

 The result was too close to call immediately following the election.
 At the end of the day on November 2, Connolly led Fimian by only 487 votes, with canvassing and certification still to be completed.
 After canvassing was completed and results from two outstanding precincts and provisional ballots were counted, Connolly increased his lead to 921 votes (0.41%).
 Although Virginia election law allows the losing candidate to request a recount on November 22 if the margin is less than 1%, the recount is at the government's expense if the margin is less than 0.5%, and the Fimian campaign had alluded to the possibility of a recount in a statement, Fimian eventually conceded the race to Connolly on November 9.
 Connolly won by 981 votes, or 0.43%.